healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 *   Keep Warm (10%) - **6.5**/undefined

-The Cosori Original Electric Glass Kettle has a pretty fast and very quiet boiling phase, which is great for its performance.
-However, its ability to keep warm is only average and its energy consumption is significantly higher than many other products with the same power draw.
+The Cosori Original Electric Glass Kettle has a pretty fast and very quiet boiling phase, which is something everyone can appreciate.
+However, heat retention was only average and its energy consumption was significantly higher than many other kettles with the same power draw.

 ### Boiling Time